-Our core services cover a number of advisory services: from commercials production to all aspects of agency management.
-Members also have free access to our legal team; free access to a wealth of online information through our insight team; and access to the industry’s media research contracts, including our own TouchPoints.
-We also offer bespoke agency training and qualifications.
+Our core services cover a number of advisory services for our members: from commercials production to all aspects of agency management.
+Members also have free access to our legal team; free access to a wealth of online information through our insight team; and access to the industry’s media research contracts, including TouchPoints.
+We also offer bespoke agency training and an extensive qualifications programme.

 In promoting the value of agencies, our aim is to influence the wider business, social and regulatory worlds so that our members can thrive and prosper.
 This means protecting their interests and promoting the advertising sector as a force for good in society, and as a driver of growth in the broader context of the economy.

 From our offices in 44 Belgrave Square, London SW1, we also work in close collaboration with other advertising-related trade bodies.
-In particular, with the AA and ISBA in the UK; and with the EACA, CAA, TCC and 4A’s on an international basis.
+In particular, with the AA and ISBA in the UK; and with the EACA, CAA, TCC, 4A’s and CAANZ on an international basis.

 We also run programmes outside of London from our offices in the North